Akeru/infoblox/README.md

 sort-aliases.pl
 ---------------

-Since the host aliases GUI is sometimes a bit weak, this simple script can be used to sort all the aliases of the given host.
-Warning, this is done by removing all the aliases to add them back sorted, so for a few seconds, none of the aliases are available.
+Since the host aliases GUI is sometimes a bit weak, this simple script can be used to sort all the aliases of the given host. **Warning**, this is done by removing all the aliases to add them back sorted, so for a few seconds, none of the aliases are available.

 Sample usage :